jengalas/bwaf-bbw/_programs/friends.md

       and design.
-The program provides individual and corporate members access to three events yearly involving high profile professionals in architecture and design, engineering, construction, and architectural journalism.
-Stay tuned for our next Friends event coming this spring.<br />Your annual support directly enables Beverly Willis Architecture Foundation, a nonprofit 501(c)(3) organization, in leading a cultural revolution in the building industry that acknowledges, cultivates and values women’s contributions and achievements- past, present and future.
-      We cultivate leaders at all levels and seek to build global change.
-      Support our efforts and become a BWAF Friend today.</p>
+The program provides individual and corporate members access to three events yearly involving high profile professionals in architecture and design, engineering, construction, and architectural journalism. <br /><br />Your annual support directly enables Beverly Willis Architecture Foundation, a nonprofit 501(c)(3) organization, in leading a cultural revolution in the building industry that acknowledges, cultivates and values women’s contributions and achievements- past, present and future.
+We cultivate leaders at all levels and seek to build global change. <br /><br />Support our efforts and become a BWAF Friend today!</p>
     section_break: false
     include_left-hand_column_text_: true
     label: Intro Text Block